 Since Tides began, in 2017, Labour has gone on to suffer its hardest and perhaps most important electoral defeat since the 1930s.
-It was symbolic of a much longer historical trajectory of the post-war era, in which the party has often struggled to capture the mood of the politics and culture of the age.
+It was symbolic of a much Longer historical trajectory of the post-war era, in which the party has often struggled to capture the mood of the politics and culture of the age.
 The recurring political question of the 20th century – Must Labour Lose? – again confronts us.

 At a time of complex and uncertain political change, an understanding of the party’s heritage can hopefully play a role in Labour’s eventual revival.
 At the heart of our research is an attempt to understand where Labour is situated in the lives of the voter, as a cultural entity and as part of wider ideas about identity.

-IIt aims to offer fresh approaches to its subjects through essays and online discussions.
+It aims to offer fresh approaches to its subjects through essays and online discussions.
 By providing archival resources, we hope to make a fundamental contribution to the study of both the contemporary and historic politics of Britain

 And whilst the Conservative Party already have a large range of archival documents online – such as the vast Margaret Thatcher foundation – the Labour Party has yet to match it with an equivalent online project – something we are looking to rectify by building an online archive alongside the Labour Party Graphic Designers at https://www.labourdesign.co.uk.
-(Who have also supplied us with this stunning artwork)

 Write For Us